 I always need to wait for 4 to 6 more minutes until they are done. (at that very moment I always tell myself that I should have gotten a bigger capacity waffle maker, duh!)

 Also, if my boys are still sleeping when I make waffles (which doesn’t happen often, as my younger one is an early birdie, – welcome to the parenthood!), and I want to keep the waffles warm and crisp, I just turn the oven to 220F and place them on a rack there.

 Otherwise, they will get softer if they are in a stack on the plate.
 Still delicious, but who wants to eat the soft waffles?

 You can use whatever toppings you like with them.
 I like them simply on their own or with some homemade jam.
 I am sharing a blueberry-raspberry jam recipe on my gardening blog 🙂 You are more than welcome to visit me there as well.

 Vegan Whole Wheat and Almond Meal Waffles

 - 1.5 cup plant-based milk I use soy or almond milk.
 Oat milk will work too!

 - 1 cup whole wheat flour

-- 1/4 cup tapioca flower can substitute for arrowroot or rice flower
+- 1/4 cup tapioca flour can substitute for arrowroot or rice flour

 - 1 tsp baking powder